 The Tabernacle was an ornate tent surrounded by a courtyard.
-Within the courtyard there was an altar for sacrifices and a large washing basin for the priests.
-The tent was divided into two areas: (1) a "holy place" with a lampstand, table for bread used in worship, and an incense altar; and (2) the "most holy place" (or "holy of holies"), wherein resided the Ark of the covenant and the very presence of God.
+Within the courtyard there was the altar for sacrifices and a large washing basin for the priests.
+The tent was divided into two areas, a "holy place" with a lampstand, table for bread used in worship, and an incense altar, and the "most holy place" (or "holy of holies") wherein resided the Ark of the covenant and the very presence of God.